shurik179/yozh/docs/assembly/chassis.rst

 1. Turn the chassis upside down.
-Remove the cover  from the battery compartment of the chassis and insert the battery contacts in the slots following the directions of `Zumo user guide <https://www.pololu.com/docs/0J54/3>`__.
+Remove the cover  from the battery compartment of the chassis and insert the double battery contacts in the slots as shown in the photo below, paying attention to orientation.
+   Leave two single contacts for later.

 2. Insert 4 M2.5 screws from Yozh kit in the holes as shown in the photo below.
 It should be a tight fit -- use a screwdriver